 Post-call Survey Tips

-The good news is the post-call survey technology is relatively easy to implement.
+The good news is if you head down the technology path, post-call survey technology is relatively easy to implement.

-But like any quality program, the work is in the design to make sure there is value in implementing it and the ongoing management.
+But like any quality or Voice of the Customer program, the work is in the design to make sure there is value in implementing it and the ongoing management.

 - Tell the customers upfront how many questions there are.

 - Keep the scale consistent.
-For example, if you ask three questions ensure the responses is always on the same scale ( if 1 is not good and 5 is excellent…).
+For example, if you ask three questions ensure the responses are always on the same scale ( if 1 is not good and 5 is excellent…).

 - For feedback where you want a verbal response from the customer, ask open-ended questions.